 He also mentioned studies that did not find similar results, deciding that more research was needed before reaching a conclusion.

-The study was designed to find out whether iron supplementation could increasethe incidence of infectious illnesses in children.
-It found that iron had no effect on infectious illnesses, but did slightly increase the risk of developing diarrhoea.
+The study was designed to find out whether iron supplementation could increase the incidence of infectious illnesses in children.
+It found that iron had no effect on infectious illnesses, but did slightly increase the risk of developing diarrhea.

 But other studies have found contradictory results.
-A 2003 study in the Journal of Nutrition found that while a micronutrient mix supplement (containing iron) increased incidence of diarrhoea in Bangladeshi children, a zinc and iron supplement significantly reduced incidence of diarrhoea (22).
+A 2003 study in the Journal of Nutrition found that while a micronutrient mix supplement (containing iron) increased incidence of diarrhea in Bangladeshi children, a zinc and iron supplement significantly reduced incidence of diarrhea (23).

-It also possibly explains why diarrhoea incidence may increase with iron supplementation.
+It also possibly explains why diarrhea incidence may increase with iron supplementation.

 A 1998 study in the American Journal of Clinical Nutrition looked at the interaction of iron and zinc in humans (25).